zed-industries/zed/docs/src/vim-configuration.md

 - Change vim mode settings.
 - Useful optional key bindings to add to your configuration for faster navigation.

 > **Note**: This page focuses on configuration options.
-If you're new to vim mode, the [Vim Mode](vim.md) page provides an overview of the modal editing features Zed provides.
-If you've not customized key bindings in Zed before, you can learn more about it in the [Key Bindings](key-bindings.md) page.
+If you're new to vim mode, [see the Vim Mode page](vim.md) for an overview of the modal editing features Zed provides.
+If you've not customized key bindings in Zed before, [visit the Key Bindings page](key-bindings.md) to learn more about it.

 ## Enabling and disabling vim mode